Why I Chose Backun

-Jessica Phillips is Acting Principal Clarinet of the Metropolitan Opera Orchestra and was appointed Second and E-flat Clarinet of the orchestra in 2001.
+Jessica Phillips was appointed Second Clarinet and E-Flat with the Metropolitan Opera Orchestra in 2001.
 She graduated cum laude from Barnard College, Columbia University with a degree in Political Science and Music and Manhattan School of Music, where she was a student of Ricardo Morales and David Weber.

 As a member of the MET Orchestra, she has toured regularly throughout Asia and Europe.
 During the 2003-04 seasons at the MET, Ms. Phillips performed as Acting Principal with the Orchestra.
 In the 2011-12 season she will perform again as Acting Principal.
 She has worked under the batons of some of the world’s most esteemed conductors, including Sir Simon Rattle, Lorin Maazel, Valery Gergiev, Pierre Boulez, Esa-Pekka Salonen, Alan Gilbert, Fabio Luisi, and Yannick Nézet-Séguin,